Q: What makes you such an expert?!

 huge empty space will let these cars flow through the jammed lane.
 They

-stop pushing slowly through the jammed lane.
-And this interferes with the
+stop pushing slowly through the far end of the jammed lane.
+And this

 Q: This is nothing new.
 Truckers have known about this